ruivieira/timeseries-mock/README.md

   - type: discrete
 ```

-Please note that (at the moment) discrete observations only allow the `noise` to be specified
+Please note that (at the moment) the discrete case only allows the `noise` to be specified
-at the structure level, since they are based on a Poisson model.
+at the structure level, since the observations are based on a Poisson model.

 #### Categorical